 When Is My First Antenatal Visit At The Hospital?

-You will be sent an appointment for the pre-booking clinic when you are 12-14 weeks pregnant.
-You will be assigned to a team and a consultant for antenatal care.
 The day of the week you are seen for your first visit won't necessarily be the same day you return for second and subsequent visits.

 Where Do I Go For My First Visit?

 On your first visit to the hospital, you will attend the pre-booking clinic.
 Please bring photographic ID, GP letter and results of any blood tests saved by your GP.
 Please register at the Outpatients reception desk on the 1st floor.
 You should attend 15 minutes before your appointment time.
 Reception staff will take your details and you will be shown to a waiting area.

 Please note that the Outpatients Department in CUMH is very busy with large numbers attending daily.
 We would encourage you not to bring more than one person with you for your visits.
 Please do not bring children with you as they are not permitted in the waiting area as per hospital policy.
 If you or your children have recently contracted an infectious illness such as Chicken pox, vomiting or diarrhoea we request that you call ahead of your outpatient appointment (021 4920562/4920563) and speak to the midwife manager in charge of the Outpatients Department.
 This is to prevent the spread of infection to the other expectant mothers.